kneath/kneath.github.com/_posts/2015-05-04-emotional-understanding.md

 * * * *

-Unfortunately,. things get sticky when we leave our numbers behind.
+Unfortunately, things get sticky when we leave our numbers behind.
 We're not practiced at feeling emotion in a professional environment.
 We associate emotions with irrationality and poor decisions — something to be avoided.
 As an organization approaches [Dunbar's number](http://en.wikipedia.org/wiki/Dunbar%27s_number), being vulnerable and feeling emotion becomes less and less safe.
 Our customers continue to feel and be swayed by emotion just like the rest of us while we're busy building a world in where we don't have to feel.

 It's time we revisited our tools with a focus on promoting emotional understanding.
 Our customers deserve it.
 And frankly, we've been [fucking up](http://meyerweb.com/eric/thoughts/2014/12/24/inadvertent-algorithmic-cruelty/) their lives with our lack of empathy.
 I don't have the complete answer, but I do have some suggestions.